sentioxyz/docs/docs/How-to Guides (by examples)/working-with-different-chains/sui.md

 ### Object type processor

-If you want to handle all objects that has the same type instead of single object, use [`SuiObjectTypeProcessor.onTimeInterval`](https://sdk.sentio.xyz/classes/sui.SuiObjectTypeProcessor.html#ontimeinterval)
+If you want to handle all objects that has the same type instead of single object, use [`SuiObjectTypeProcessor.onTimeInterval`](https://sdk.sentio.xyz/classes/sui.SuiObjectTypeProcessor.html#ontimeinterval), e.g.

 ```typescript
 import { staking_pool } from '@sentio/sdk/sui/builtin/0x3'